 Why Opt for Malta Citizenship

-There are numerous benefits of holding a Maltese passport, the most obvious one being the liberty to freely move and reside in any of the European Economic Area as well as Switzerland.
+There are numerous Malta passport benefits, the most obvious one being the liberty to freely move and reside in any of the European Economic Area as well as Switzerland.

-- Citizenship for descendents: Once the Maltese citizenship application is approved and a Maltese passport is obtained, the descendant of the passport holder automatically acquire Maltese citizenship
+- Citizenship planning for Descendents: Once the Maltese citizenship application is approved and a Maltese passport is obtained, the descendant of the passport holder automatically acquire Maltese citizenship

 - Good place for doing business: Absence of taxes such as the inheritance tax, estate duty, wealth tax, municipality taxes, and real estate tax make Malta an attractive place for conducting business.